 - monitors the way in which government agencies investigate or otherwise deal with complaints from children and young people

-- monitors trends in complaints
+- monitors trends in complaints made by children and young people to government agencies

 - initiates and conducts inquiries into any matter affecting the wellbeing of children and young people